Olethreutinae

 (NCBI-index: 753170)

-One species to be aware of not to confuse it with a species from another genus is the Pea Moth (Cydia nigricana).
+One species to be aware of to avoid confusing it with a species from another genus is the Pea Moth (Cydia nigricana).
 It is very similar to the Deep-brown Piercer (Grapholita tenebrosana).
 Both have a uniform forewing that is grey-brown to dark brown and sometimes yellow-grey.
 Near the costa, close to the apex, you see a few short white stripes alternating with black paces.
 The hindwing of the Pea Moth is dark brown with contrasting white fringes.
-The Deep-brown Piercer has a pale grey-brown hindwing and the white stripes at the costa are less pronounced.
+The Deep-brown Piercer has a pale grey-brown hindwing, and the white stripes at the costa are less pronounced.
 The palps of the Pea Moth are mottled pale brown or dark grey on top and white on the underside.
-The Deep-brown Piercer, they are completely white.
-The flying period is from May to August in one generation and the wingspan is 12-16mm.
+The Deep-brown Piercer they are entirely white.
+The flying period is from May to August in one generation, and the wingspan is 12-16mm.
 The larvae feed in the pods.
 Host plant: Pea.
 Dutch name: Erwtenbladroller.
 Frisian name:

 Flying period: